ruby-amqp/rubymarchhare.info/articles/bindings.md

 ## About This Guide

-This guide covers bindings in AMQP 0.9.1, what they are, what role they play and how to accomplish typical operations using Bunny.
+This guide covers bindings in RabbitMQ, what they are, what role they play and how to accomplish typical operations using Bunny.

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a>
 (including images and stylesheets).
 The source is available [on Github](https://github.com/ruby-amqp/rubybunny.info).

-## What version of Bunny does this guide cover?
+## What version of Hot Bunnies does this guide cover??

-This guide covers Bunny 0.9.0.
+This guide covers Hot Bunnies 2.0.

 ## Bindings in AMQP 0.9.1